 Explains schizophrenia, including possible causes and how you can access treatment and support.
 Includes tips for helping yourself, and guidance for friends and family.

-If someone close to you has schizophrenia, it can be hard to know how to help – but there are lots of things you can try.
-You could:
+If someone close to you has schizophrenia, it can be hard to know how to help, but there are lots of things you can try.

 It can be hard seeing someone close to you experience schizophrenia.
 They might find it hard to think clearly, have problems understanding what is real, stop taking care of themselves or avoid seeing people.

 Try to notice positive things too.
-It can help to set small, realistic goals rather than focusing on what they can't do.
-It's also important to remember that losing interest and motivation are part of having schizophrenia and not something the person is choosing.
+It can help to set small, realistic goals to aim for rather than focusing on what they can't do.
+It's also important to remember that losing interest and motivation are part of having schizophrenia and not something the person is choosing to do.

-It can be distressing when someone you are close to experiences the symptoms of schizophrenia.
-It's important to invest time and energy into looking after yourself too.
+It can be distressing when someone you are close to experiences schizophrenia symptoms.
+It's important to invest energy into looking after yourself too.